Zachhi/RayCasting-Linux/README.md

 * GCC 7.3.0 MinGW
 * GNU Make

-**If you want to use Visual Studio Code, which would not require the use of a makefile** *I have provided a version for Visual Studio Code here: https://github.com/Zachhi/RayCasting-VisualStudio
+**If you want to use Visual Studio (Recommended), which would not require the use of a makefile,** I have provided a version for Visual Studio here: https://github.com/Zachhi/RayCasting-VisualStudio

 ### Installing And Executing